TheMaxi7/RoK-discord-bots/BugBear's Slave/README.md

 ## Contact and Support

 For any bugs or any suggestions feel free to contact me in Discord (@themaxi7).
-For any questions regarding the stats reach out to @ibugbear on Discord.
+For any questions regarding the stats tracking or APIs reach out to @ibugbear on Discord.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Altaro97/RoK-discord-bots/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Altaro97/Discord-Bots/blob/main/LICENSE) file for details